 Focus on equal opportunity

 Talent, creativity and passion - those are the qualities the Max Planck Society relies on.
 The Society supports employees irrespective of their gender, nationality, religion, disabilities, age, cultural background or sexual identity.
-After all, the basis for the cutting-edge research conducted at over 80 Max Planck Institutes lies in diversity.
+After all, the basis for the cutting-edge research conducted at 86 Max Planck Institutes lies in diversity.

 To challenge and promote talent: that is the strategic goal of all the efforts of the Max Planck Society to raise the professional profile of its employees.
 The Max Planck Society